-Enrol to local school at asti.hel.fi during 5-30 January 2022.
-Your child's assigned local school is on the compulsory education note, which will be sent to you electronically via the Suomi.fi service, if you have activated the Suomi.fi online messages.
+Enrol to local school at asti.hel.fi during 9-29 January 2023.
+Your child's assigned local school is on the compulsory education note, which will be sent to you electronically via the Suomi.fi service in early January 2023, if you have activated the Suomi.fi online messages.
 If you have not, you will receive the compulsory education note by post.
+On Asti you can enrol the child to a Finnishlanguage or Swedish-language local school (in Helsinki, children are always assigned a place both in a Finnish-language and in a Swedishlanguage local school according to their mother tongue).
+In addition, pre-primary aged children who are in the Swedish-language immersion programme can enrol to their language immersion school indicated in their language immersion path on Asti.
+If you wish to enrol the child to a school other than local school according to the pupil's mother tongue, all guardians must give their consent on Asti by 29 January 2023.